 - III.
-HB110, the current state budget implements that has been referred to as the Fair School Funding Plan (FSFP) for FY22 and FY23.
-The actual release of the new Fair School Funding Plan formula calculations was delayed until January 2022.
+HB110, the current state budget implements what has been referred to as the Fair School Funding Plan (FSFP) for FY22 and FY23.
+The actual release of the new Fair School Funding Plan formula has been delayed until December which is beyond the filing deadline of this forecast.
+We have projected FY22 and FY23 funding to be in line with the June 28, 2021 Legislative Service Commission estimates for our district.
 The FSFP has many significant changes to the way foundation revenues are calculated for school districts and how expenses are charged off.
 State foundation basic aid will be calculated on a base cost methodology with funding paid to the district where a student is enrolled to be educated.
 There will be no separate open enrollment revenue payments to school districts beginning in FY22.
 There will also be direct funding to the district where students are educated for expenses previously deducted from districts state foundation funding for open enrollment, community schools, STEM schools and scholarship recipients.
-The initial impact on the forecast will be noticed that the historic actual costs for FY19 through FY21 on the forecast will potentially reflect different trends on Lines 1.035, 1.04, 1.06 and 3.03 beginning in FY22.
-Longer term there may be adjustments to state aid for FY23 as the Ohio Department of Education resolves issues and possible unintended consequences as they create and implement the numerous changes to the complicated new formula.
-Our state aid projections have been based on the best information on the new HB110 formula available as of this forecast. - IV.
+The initial impact on the forecast will be that the historic actual costs for FY19 through FY21 on the forecast will potentially reflect different trends on Lines 1.035, 1.04, 1.06 and 3.03 beginning in FY22.
+Longer term there may be some adjustments for FY22 and FY23 in state aid as the Ohio Department of Education resolves issues and possible unintended consequences as they create and implement the numerous changes to the complicated new formula.
+Our state aid projections have been based on the best information on the new HB110 formula as calculated by the Ohio Department of Education - IV.
 HB110 direct pays costs associated with open enrollment, community and STEM schools, and for all scholarships including EdChoice Scholarships.
 These costs will no longer be deducted from our state aid.
 However, there still are education option programs such as College Credit Plus which continue to be deducted from state aid which will increase costs to the district.
 Expansion or creation of programs that are not directly paid by the state of Ohio can exposes the district to new expenditures that are not currently in the forecast.
-We are monitoring closely any new threats to our state aid and increased costs as any new proposed laws are introduced in the legislature. - V. The state budget represented 39% of district revenues, which means it is a significant area of risk to revenue.
+We are monitoring closely any new threats to our state aid and increased costs as any new proposed laws are introduced in the legislature. - V. The state budget represented 39.0% of district revenues, which means it is a significant area of risk to revenue.
 The future risk comes in FY24 and beyond if the state economy stalls or worsens and the fair school funding plan is not funded in future state budgets or if an economic downturn results in a reduction in state aid.
 There are two future State Biennium Budgets covering the period from FY24-25 and FY26-27 in this forecast.
 Future uncertainty in both the state foundation funding formula and the state's economy makes this area an elevated risk to district funding long range through FY26.
 We have projected our state funding to be in line with the FY23 funding levels through FY26 which we feel is conservative and should be close to whatever the state approves for the FY24-FY27 biennium budgets.
 We will adjust the forecast in future years as we have data to help guide this decision. - VI.
 Labor relations in our district have been amicable with all parties working for the best interest of students and realizing the extreme resource challenges today.
 We believe as we move forward our positive working relationship will continue and will only grow stronger.